 Move Everything, Everywhere

 While this may seem like common sense, it’s a key difference between a thorough inspection and a superficial one.
-We put the machine through all of the mechanical paces, taking each articulated piece through its entire range of motion: tables, monitor booms, footswitches, C-arms, positioners, etc. It's important to move beyond the most commonly used positions to confirm a full range of motion.
+A professional inspection puts the machine through all of the mechanical paces, taking each articulated piece through its entire range of motion: tables, monitor booms, footswitches, C-arms, positioners, etc. It's important to move beyond the most commonly used positions to confirm a full range of motion.

-We use the manufacturer’s QA phantom to test image quality and take static shots as well as CINE runs that simulate a patient case.
-After we have some images to test image quality in the broader sense, we use a line pair resolution phantom to test detailed image quality and resolution.
+Our engineers use the manufacturer’s QA phantom to test image quality and take static shots as well as CINE runs that simulate a patient case.
+Using these phantoms indicates if the imaging is up to OEM standards and provides a baseline going forward.